IBM/IBM-Z-zOS/zOSMF/ExternalPluginExample-TSOBackend/README.md

 * **/myextapp.properties**
   This properties file contains settings for the external plug-in, such as the plug-in name and the file path of the binary code. z/OSMF uses these settings to configure the plug-in when you deploy it.

-### REST services included with z/OSMF
-The external plug-in uses the following z/OSMF REST services:
+This sample plug-in (in particular, front-end code) also invokes some services provided by z/OSMF:
-* TSO/E address space services
+* REST TSO/E address space services
+This REST service is used by the sample plug-in to allow front-end code communicate with back end TSO application which is the REXX program in this sample.
-* Data persistence services
+* REST Data persistence services
+This REST service is used by the sample plug-in to read/write persistent data from/in z/OS side.
+* Javascript log service
+This service is used by the sample plug-in to write UI log into z/OSMF IZUG*.log file.
+* Javascript clean-up mechanism
+This service is used by the sample plug-in to register clean-up work.

-For details about these services, refer to the programs `/src/app/service/tso.service.ts` and `/src/app/service/persist.service.ts` in this example.
+For details about how to invoke z/OSMF REST services from front-end code, refer to source code `/src/app/service/tso.service.ts` and `/src/app/service/persist.service.ts` in this example.
 Note that z/OSMF includes [other useful REST services](https://www.ibm.com/support/knowledgecenter/en/SSLTBW_2.3.0/com.ibm.zos.v2r3.izua700/IZUHPINFO_RESTServices.htm), such as the z/OS jobs REST services and the z/OS data set and file REST services.

-### javascript functions
-The sample plug-in uses the following javascript APIs, which are included with z/OSMF:
-* log service
-* clean-up mechanism

-For details, refer to the programs `/src/app/service/log.service.ts` and `/src/app/tool/zosmfTools.ts` in this example.
+For details about how to invoke z/OSMF Javascript services from front-end code, refer to the programs `/src/app/service/log.service.ts` and `/src/app/tool/zosmfTools.ts` in this example.
 [z/OSMF core JavaScript APIs](https://www.ibm.com/support/knowledgecenter/en/SSLTBW_2.3.0/com.ibm.zos.v2r3.izua700/izuprog_CoreAPIs.htm) lists the available javascript APIs.

 ## Deploy the external plug-in into z/OSMF